AldiTam/terraform/README.md

 ## 2. Basic Terraform Usage
 ### The General Sequence of Terraform Commands:

-1. **terraform init **: Initializes project
+1. **terraform init**: Initializes project
-2. **terraform plan **: Checks the configuration against the current state and generates a plan of what will happen
+2. **terraform plan**: Checks the configuration against the current state and generates a plan of what will happen
-3. **terraform apply **: Applies the plan to create or update the infrastructure
+3. **terraform apply**: Applies the plan to create or update the infrastructure
 4. **terraform destroy **: Removes resources when no longer needed.
+Use with caution as it permanently deletes resources.

 ### Storing the State File:
 - Local Backend: The state file is stored within the working directory of the project

 - Remote Backend: The state file is stored in a remote object store or a managed service like Terraform Cloud

+### Terraform plan Command
+- Compares the desired state (Terraform configuration) with the actual state (Terraform state file)
+- Identifies any discrepancies between the two states
+- Outputs the differences and the actions needed to reconcile the states

+### Terraform apply Command
+- Executes the actions identified in the Terraform Plan command
+- Creates, modifies, or deletes resources as needed to match the desired state
+- Updates the Terraform state file to reflect the changes

+### Terraform destroy Command
+- Removes all resources associated with the Terraform configuration
+- Use with caution, as it permanently deletes resources

 ## 3.